a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 </form>
 ```

-**Note**: Do not to nest `<input>` inside of `<label>` because some assistive technology (such as [Dragon NaturallySpeaking](https://en.wikipedia.org/wiki/Dragon_NaturallySpeaking)) do not support it.
+**Note:** Do not to nest `<input>` inside of `<label>` because some assistive technology (such as [Dragon NaturallySpeaking](https://en.wikipedia.org/wiki/Dragon_NaturallySpeaking)) do not support it.

 ## Highlight input element on focus

 Form insertion [carets](https://developer.mozilla.org/en-US/docs/Glossary/caret#:~:text=A%20caret%20sometimes%20called%20a,is%20called%20the%20insertion%20point.) can be difficult to track.
 A simple solution is to highlight `<input>` on [focus](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus).
 This way, people do not have to guess where they are on the form.

 ![A form with an input field highlighted in blue.](../img/posts/2020-09-19-how-to-write-accessible-forms/form-field-on-focus.png)